Strat-O-Matic: How it works

 In a Strat-O-Matic game, each athlete is represented by a player card, on which are printed various ratings and result tables for dice rolls.
 A player, who may play solitaire or against another player, is in charge of making strategic and personnel decisions for their team, while determining the results of in game decisions by cross-referencing dice rolls with a system of printed charts and tables.

 The basic scheme may be understood in connection with the adjoining images, representing the baseball game.
 One die selects which column is used on either the batter or the pitcher card, while the other two dice specify the outcome within the column.

 The results on the player cards are determined by a combination of the respective athlete's real-life statistics for the previous year and (mostly in the case of the baseball game) independent research of news articles and scouting reports.
 All Strat-O-Matic games offer a "basic", "advanced", and "super-advanced" version; the more advanced versions give more strategic options to players while taking into account additional nuances of an athlete's abilities (e.g., in baseball, differences in hitting vs. left-handed or right-handed pitchers).
 The computer adaptations essentially rely on the same algorithms as the tabletop games, but they have the additional advantages of faster play and statistics compilation.

 When the new Strat-O-Matic baseball cards are released each year in late January or early February -- an event that hundreds of players commemorate by showing up in the cold at the company's headquarters—controversy soon follows over the deservedness of such statistics.
-One such instance occurred in January 2008 when David Alan Tieche filibustered outside of the Glen Head headquarters for 42 hours in protest over Alex Rodriguez's card rankings being inflated due to steroid use.

 Additionally, there also is an Internet version of the Strat-O-Matic Baseball game.
 This was formerly hosted by The Sporting News, and is now hosted by the Strat-O-Matic Company.